Working with Lists and Dictionaries in Python

 {'Country': 'India', 1456: 'Free', 'list': ['city', 'road', 12]}

-Finding Length of Python Dictionary
+Finding the Length of a Python Dictionary

 print(len(dict_salesid))